Mac (computer): 2011–2018: Post-Jobs era

-Apple silicon transition
+2018–present: Apple silicon transition and post-transition

 The 2021 iMac was praised for its colorful and slim design.

 The 14-inch and 16-inch MacBook Pros in 2021 had significantly improved port selection (pictured) and thermals.

+The MacBook Neo is the cheapest laptop Apple has ever sold, and the first publicly available Mac to use an A-series SoC.

 In April 2018, Bloomberg reported Apple's plan to replace Intel chips with ARM processors similar to those in its phones, causing Intel's shares to drop by 9.2%.
 The Verge commented on the rumors, that such a decision made sense, as Intel was failing to make significant improvements to its processors, and could not compete with ARM chips on battery life.

 At WWDC 2020, Tim Cook announced that the Mac would be transitioning to Apple silicon chips, built upon an ARM architecture, over a two-year timeline.
 The Rosetta 2 translation layer was also introduced, enabling Apple silicon Macs to run Intel apps.
 On November 10, 2020, Apple announced their first system-on-a-chip designed for the Mac, the Apple M1, and a series of Macs that would ship with the M1: the MacBook Air, Mac Mini, and the 13-inch MacBook Pro.
 These new Macs received highly positive reviews, with reviewers highlighting significant improvements in battery life, performance, and heat management compared to previous generations.

 The iMac Pro was discontinued on March 6, 2021.
 On April 20, 2021, a new 24-inch iMac was revealed, featuring the M1 chip, seven new colors, thinner white bezels, a higher-resolution 1080p webcam, and an enclosure made entirely from recycled aluminum.

 On October 18, 2021, Apple announced new 14-inch and 16-inch MacBook Pros, featuring the more powerful M1 Pro and M1 Max chips, a bezel-less mini-LED 120 Hz ProMotion display, and the return of MagSafe and HDMI ports, and the SD card slot.

 On March 8, 2022, the Mac Studio was unveiled, also featuring the M1 Max chip and the new M1 Ultra chip in a similar form factor to the Mac Mini.
 It drew highly positive reviews for its flexibility and wide range of available ports.
 Its performance was deemed "impressive", beating the highest-end Mac Pro with a 28-core Intel Xeon chip, while being significantly more power efficient and compact.
 It was introduced alongside the Studio Display, meant to replace the 27-inch iMac, which was discontinued on the same day.